Equality, Diversity and Inclusion

 This theme builds on a rich history of research in Manchester on social inequalities, human development debates and the social reproduction systems that affect work and employment outcomes.
 Notable contributions include the foundational international comparative research on gender equality associated with the coordination of the European Commission’s Expert Group on Gender and Employment which led to the development of a life-course approach to welfare states, as part of EU research into the dynamics of national social models.
 At the WEI we have built international expertise on issues of work-life balance, part-time working, parenting, and the measurement and implications of women’s care work.
 Research has been carried out both nationally and in comparative contexts, including developing economies.
 Our analysis and findings have made impactful contributions to debates on older workers, changes to retirement conditions, young workers in the service sector, as well as flexible nonlinear carers for mature graduates.

 Current and future agenda

-The ‘Inequalities and the Life Course’ Theme have ambitions to expand research into how employers are responding to the increasingly diverse workforce and the issues and demands for equality and inclusion across multiple occupational groups.
+The ‘equality, diversity and inclusion’ theme aims to expand research into how employers are responding to the increasingly diverse workforce and the issues and demands for equality and inclusion across multiple occupational groups.
 This includes both UK and international research on new interactions between employment and family, gender equality, parenthood (including the role of fathers) and the impacts on lone parents and employment.